 Environmental edge to Auckland’s RWC 2011 prep 4 Jun 2010

-- Auckland Motorcycle Club: Fast and Furious at Round Four Sport
+- Auckland Motorcycle Club: Grand Final time Sport

 Environmental sustainability is at the heart of the famous stadium’s extreme makeover for RWC 2011 and is a focal point of Auckland’s wider Tournament preparations.